Hector Salgado, Former Executive Director View Press Release

-Hector Salgado is a Chicago native who has been working in the HIV field for over 10 years.
+Hector Salgado is a Chicago native who has been working in the HIV field for over 12 years.
 He has engaged in a variety of positions ranging from Volunteer to Associate Director.
 Recently Hector worked at Howard Brown Health Center providing cultural competency training around LGBT issues across the country.
 His passion for learning and education has taken him to ten countries where he has studied nonprofit management and community organizing.
 He recently received his Master’s in Public Service Management from DePaul University and has taken up furniture restoration as a hobby.
+He is a master chef.
 Hector is an active mentor to his nephew and dedicated to his family.
-Hector is also the proud father of too Great Danes who he loves to take on long walks.
+Hector is also the proud father of a Great Danes who he loves to take on long walks.

 Lindsay began working with AAS-C as the SAC* (Substance Abuse Centers) Program Coordinator in 2010.
 She fulfilled the role of CTR Program Coordinator from 2011 until 2013, at which time she accepted the role as Director of Prevention.
 She moved forward to the role of Associate director in 2016.
 Lindsay graduated from the University of Richmond with a BA in Psychology and holds a Graduate Certificate in Substance Abuse and Clinical Counseling from East Carolina University.
 She has also completed extended Graduate level courses in Nonprofit Management at North Carolina State University.
 Lindsay enjoys the challenges and rewards of working in the non-profit sector and is particularly passionate about prevention-based services.

-Tiffany has been with the Alliance since 2008 and currently serves as the Prevention Team Lead.
+Tiffany has been with the Alliance since 2008.
 She is a graduate from East Carolina University where she graduated with a Bachelors degree in Health Education.
 She later obtained her Masters in Psychology from Walden University.

 Alma has been working in the HIV field for almost 8 years now.
 Prevention and education are a true passion of hers and taking the road less traveled has driven Alma to remain committed to a field were stigma and discrimination thrive.
-Alma has been with the Alliance since 2015 and lives in the Garner area with her two boys, husband and 5 dogs.
+Alma has been with the Alliance since 2015 and lives in the Garner area with her two boys, husband, 5 dogs, and assorted cats.

 Josée has volunteered in HIV advocacy and prevention for 4 years.
 She earned her B.A. in Russian and Global Health, with a focus on infectious disease, and has since joined the ranks of AAS-C's passionate and committed staff.
 In her down time, Josée enjoys reading, hanging out with friends, and rooting for any Duke or Boston sports teams.

-Thomas Chancey, Food Pantry Coordinator and Outreach Specialist
+Jesse Gregory, Food Pantry Coordinator and Testing Specialist

 * The Alliance does not provide any Substance Abuse Counseling.
 We provide HIV/STI testing at Substance Abuse Counseling sites through a state-funded grant that is called “SAC.”